-Within this research project, we pursue the following aims:
+Within this research project we pursue the following aims:

-- We want to understand in which cases of CPS circulating tumor DNA and other biomarkers can be detected and whether liquid biopsy is suitable for the diagnosis, early detection and progression of tumors as well as a diagnostic tool for the follow-up care of cancer patients. - We want to identify the occurrence of malignant processes as early as possible.
-By detecting tumors at an early stage, the intensity of therapy should be minimized in long term. - By comparing the results with the early detection tests recorded in CPS-R01, we hope to be able to draw conclusions about the temporal relationship between markers measurable in blood and the occurrence of physical symptoms, radiological evidence of a tumor or changes in other laboratory values.
+- We want to understand in which cases of CPS circulating tumor DNA and other biomarkers can be detected and whether liquid biopsies are suitable for the diagnosis, early detection and progression of tumors.
+Further if Liquid Biopsy is functional as a diagnostic tool for the follow-up care of cancer patients. - We want to identify the occurrence of malignant processes as early as possible.
+By detecting tumors at an early stage, the intensity of therapy should be minimized in long term. - By comparing the results with the early detection tests recorded in CPS-R01, we hope to be able to draw conclusions about the temporal relationship between markers measurable in blood and the

-- We want to establish early detection strategies, which are characterized by high-effectiveness, low-invasiveness and therefore as uneventful as possible.
+- occurrence of physical symptoms, radiological evidence of a tumor or changes in other laboratory values. - We want to establish early detection strategies, which are characterized by high-effectiveness, low-invasiveness and therefore as uneventful as possible.
 This should lead to a greater willingness to undergo regular checks.